 Unadjusted State Exit Polls Indicate that Al Gore won a mini-landslide in 2000

-The True Vote Model, based on 1996 and 2000 votes cast, was a close match to Gore’s exit poll share.
-He had a 50.0% True share assuming he had 75% of 8 million returning 1996 voters whose ballots were uncounted and 75% of 6 million uncounted votes in 2000.
+The True Vote Model is based on 1996 and 2000 votes cast.
+It was a close match to Gore’s exit poll share.
+He won the True Vote by 50.9-45.3% assuming he had 75% of 8 million returning 1996 voters whose ballots were uncounted and 75% of 6 million uncounted votes in 2000.

 Every poll put the Black vote in Florida for Al Gore at over 90%.
 Reasonably assuming “spoiled” ballots matched the typical racial preferences, Gore lost more than 87,000 votes in the spoilage pile.
 Less than 10% of the African-American population voted for Mr. Bush, i.e. Bush lost no more than 10,000 votes to spoilage.
 The net effect: Gore had a plurality of at least 77,000 within the uncounted ballots cast by Black citizens.

 Note that Palast’s estimate of spoiled ballots does not include thousands of absentee, provisional or stuffed ballots.
 Or the unknown number of Gore votes dropped or switched to Bush in Cyberspace.

 The 2000 election theft was a prologue of what was to come.

 In 2004 Kerry won the unadjusted exit polls by 51.1-47.6% and the True Vote Model by 10 million votes with 53.6%.
 But he had just a 48.3% recorded share in losing by 3.0 million votes.
 It was a 13 million margin vote flip.
 The margin discrepancy exceeded 10% in 15 states: VT DE AK CT SC VA NJ HI NH MS PA UT MN NM OH